Daniel-Hanrahan-Tools-and-Games/Quest_For_Chalice_Compacted/README.md

 To get to source code after you loaded the game you press escape key.

-This is a one to one port.
+This is a one to one port with the exception of addon mod support.

 <a href="https://daniel-hanrahan-tools-and-games.github.io/Quest_For_Chalice_Compacted/Quest_For_Chalice_Compacted_Web/index.html">Play Game in Browser Here</a>